 Recognised performance in demanding conditions

-Mägerle GmbH is founded by the Karl and Max Mägerle brothers.
-Metalware business.
+Mägerle GmbH was founded by the brothers Karl and Max Mägerle.
+Trade in metal goods.

 With the takeover of the Fritz Wunderli AG grinding machine business, Mägerle enters the field of grinding technology in 1932.

 In 1935 the Gebr.
 Mägerle GmbH jig factory is founded.
 Its purpose is to manufacture and distribute jigs for machine tools.

 Purchase and acquisition of Fritz Wunderli AG in Uster in 1941.
 The machines are mainly equipped with a central drive instead of the individual drive subsequently used.

 In 1944 Mägerle sells the first flat grinding machines in the F7 series with hydraulic drive.

 Karl Mägerle underlines his social commitment and establishes the Staff Assistance Foundation in 1948.
 This institution still exists today.

 1950: In addition to grinding machines, Mägerle develops and manufactures diesel engines, printing presses, zip fastener machines, pill presses and machines for tube manufacture.

 In 1979 Mägerle takes over tractor manufacturer Bührer in Hinwil and safeguards jobs.
 Production increasingly shifts from tractor manufacture to machine tools.
 Customer service and spare parts service for the Bührer tractors are secured for years to come.